-The function $U(m)$ will be called the potential, although it is also known as the information content or surprisal in information theory.
+The potential $U(m)$ is also known as the information content or surprisal in information theory.
 Thermodynamically, $U(m)/\beta$ is known as the free energy.
-The global minimum of $U(m)$ is the ground state of the system, while a local minimum of $U(m)$ is a metastable state.
+The global minimum of $U(m)$ represents the ground state of the system; local minima of $U(m)$ are metastable states.